Artist Karina Puente Brings Papel Picado to Philadelphia at The Kimmel Center

 Her purpose is that the visitors start “thinking about the limitlessness of looking up and the limitless possibilities of looking in.”

-The display will be at the Kimmel Center Plaza until November 17 and it is free to visit.
-The display sits along with the creations of Mexican designers Héctor Esrawe and Ignacio Cadena: life-sized colorful trompos that spin.
+The display will be at the Kimmel Center Plaza and it is free to visit.
+The display sat along with the creations of Mexican designers Héctor Esrawe and Ignacio Cadena: life-sized colorful trompos that spin.

-Karina Puente will also talk more in-depth about her work on October 3, 2019, at 7:00 p.m. at the Kimmel Center Cultural Campus’ SEI Innovation Studio in a program called Songs You Left Behind.
+Karina Puente talked more in-depth about her work on October 3, 2019, in a program called Songs You Left Behind.